Real User Monitoring Billing

 A session expires after 15 minutes of inactivity, and its duration is limited to 4 hours.
 After 4 hours, a new session is automatically created.

 Datadog collects all the pages visited by your end users along with the telemetry that matters: resources loading (XHRs, images, CSS files, JS scripts, etc), frontend errors, crash reports, and long tasks.
 All of this is included in the user session.
-Datadog charges per ten thousand (10,000) sessions ingested in the Datadog Real User Monitoring (RUM) service.
+For Session Replay, Datadog creates an iframe based on snapshots of the DOM.
+Datadog charges per one thousand (1,000) sessions ingested in the Datadog Real User Monitoring (RUM) service.

 Yes, without any configuration on your side.
 Datadog RUM automatically tracks page changes.